c-sanders/ScaleAndSetSize/README.md

 The problem however, with commenting out the "main" function, is that GIMP will no longer be able to load the source code in this file as a Plugin.

-> So to summarise this section, it is possible to directly invoke Python functions from within GIMP, but it is not possible to directly invoke Python Plugin
+> So to summarise the findings of this section, it is possible to directly invoke Python functions from within GIMP, but it is not possible to directly invoke Python Plugin
 > functions from within GIMP.

 Invoking the GIMP Plugins interactively from within GIMP.